 What can I do if I don’t agree with a decision made about my pension benefits?

 We will always work with you to resolve any disagreements amicably and informally.
 However, should we be unable to reach a resolution, you have the right to a formal appeal to a Review Officer, and then to an Appeal Commissioner.
-For more information on the appeals process, please click here to view the Appeals Process and Procedure.
+For more information on the appeals process, please click here and view the Appeal Policy under Resources to view the Appeals Process and Procedure.

 Who do I contact if I have questions?